-You can’t rush a team through facilitation, so how do you keep momentum going between sessions?
+Once you offer an engaging session you want to keep that momentum going, but how?
 The team can answer and discuss these questions during their regularly scheduled meetings.
+You as the facilitator don’t even have to be there.
+These can be asked by a manager or any team member.
 They can be answered quickly; another meeting can be called to address the issues further, if needed.
-If unhealthy or disquieting conflict arises, the discussion can be postponed until the team facilitator is called back in.
+If unhealthy or disquieting conflict arises, the discussion can be postponed until you are called back in.

-Before regularly scheduled meetings ask each team member answers one of the following questions.
+Before regularly scheduled meetings, ask each team member to answer one of the questions listed below.
 The leader or another member can select a question or repeat a question at each meeting.
-This is a chance to practice what is learned during each Everything DiSC or Five Behaviors session, so facilitators might want to ask the team to come up with questions for each day or week until their next session.
+This is a chance to practice what is learned during each Everything DiSC or Five Behaviors session.
+Facilitators might also want to ask the team to come up with questions for each day or week until their next session.

 - What’s one strength I (or each member) bring(s) to the team?